TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-25-when-symfony-http-kernel-is-too-big-hammer-to-use.md

 Let's get back to the start.
 In April 2021, we started to develop Rector on PHP 8 and [release PHP 7.1 downgraded version](https://getrector.org/blog/2021/03/22/rector-010-released-with-php71-support#rector-on-php-7-1-and-7-2-without-docker).
 Downgraded and scoped version means fully downgraded and scoped `/vendor`.
 Yes, including all Symfony components we use.

-The downgrade PHP market is still quite a niche, but **the Rector community is very interested in this field**.
-In December 2021, there have been over 20 brand new downgrade rules contributed from Rector users.
+The downgrade PHP market is still quite a niche, but **the community is interested more and more in this field**.
+In December 2021 alone, there have been over 20 brand new downgrade rules contributed from Rector users.

 ## Try to Downgrade Invalid Code with Invalid Types

-When we started to downgrade Rector, we often came to incompatible types in `FileLoader` classes.
+When we started downgrading Rector, we often came to incompatible types in `FileLoader` classes.
 The [covariant parameters added in PHP 7.4](https://wiki.php.net/rfc/covariant-returns-and-contravariant-parameters) started to cause problems on PHP 7.3 and bellow.

 The most problematic was a downgrade of `import()` methods.